Correcting Auto-Differentiation in Neural-ODE Training: Proof of Theorem

 \begin{lemma} $z(t)$, $p(t)$, $\rz_l$, $\rp_l$ and $\hat{\rp}_l$ are all bounded quantities, and the upper bound is independent of $L$.
-The bound is determined by the upper bound of $\theta$, the linear growth constant of $f$, and the regularity of $f$ and $g$ up to the first order. \end{lemma} This boundedness result comes from an analog to ~\cite[Lemma 39]{DiChLiWr:2021global} and ~\cite[Lemma 45]{DiChLiWr:2021global} and we cite them here for the completeness of the paper.
+The bound is determined by $C_a, C_b, C_c, C_d$, and the upper bound of $\theta$. \end{lemma} This boundedness result comes from an analog to \revdel{~\cite{DiChLiWr:2022overparameterization}}~\cite[Lemmas 14 and 24]{DiChLiWr:2022overparameterization} and we cite them here for the completeness of the paper.
 The proof extends in a straightforward way and is omitted from here.
-We emphasize that the bounded is independent of the density of the discretization.
+We emphasize that the boundedness is independent of the density of the discretization.